 Best for: Individuals and service-based businesses with a high volume of international transactions.
 TransferWise dubs itself as “a cheaper way to send money internationally” and is a fantastic PayPal alternative if you make lots of international transfers.

 The PayPal alternatives payment solutions claim to provide the “real” exchange rate, without inflating it with additional unseen fees.
 In one transaction of $2,000, TransferWise cost a UK recipient £106.47 less than PayPal.
+In addition, you can try other modern payment methods, gateways, and platforms.

 But that’s not all.
 The service’s Borderless account provides users with a debit card, allows you to manage money in more than 40 currencies, run payroll, batch payments, charge clients, and more.
 Plus, with TransferWise for business, you’re able to invoice your customers in their own currency.
 So how can TransferWise provide such low fees for international transfers?